Infected Wisdom Tooth?

 Get Help With An Infected Wisdom Tooth

 Do you think you have an infected wisdom tooth?
 Do not wait.
 Contact Suburban Essex Dental now.
 We are located in West Orange, NJ in the county of Suburban Essex.
-We have been rated “Top Dentist” for the past 7 years and are still going strong.
+We have been rated “Top Dentist” since 2012 years are still going strong.
 Contact Suburban Essex Dental to schedule your appointment today.